isaac-sim/IsaacLabEvalTasks/README.md

 If you observe any of the following during [installation of GR00T](#-installation), you can ignore those errors.
 The GR00T policy runs on an older version of torch library with flash attention, and all other tools in this repository do not require torch>=2.7.
-Thus we downgrade the torch and related softwares to support GR00T inference.
+Thus we downgrade the torch and related software to support GR00T inference.
 Mimic-related data generation workflows are not impacted.
 <pre>
 ERROR: pip's dependency resolver does not currently take into account all the packages that are installed.
 This behaviour is the source of the following dependency conflicts. isaaclab 0.37.2 requires trimesh, which is not installed.